-Donald Trump's ex-lawyer Michael Cohen claims president 'knew of Russian lawyer meeting'
+Donald Trump insists he 'did not know' of Russian lawyer meeting following ex-attorney Michael Cohen's claims

 -

-Donald Trump's ex-lawyer Michael Cohen claims president 'knew of Russian lawyer meeting'

-Donald Trump's former lawyer has said that the US president knew in advance about a meeting between his aides and a Russian lawyer who is alleged to have promised dirt on Hillary Clinton during the 2016 election campaign, it has been claimed.
+Donald Trump has insisted he did not know about a meeting between his aides and a Russia lawyer who is alleged to have promised dirt on Hillary Clinton during the 2016 election campaign.

+In a strongly worded tweet issued just hours after the US president's former lawyer is claimed to have said that Mr Trump knew of the meeting ahead of it taking place, the Republican insisted his ignorance of it.

+The president also took aim at Mr Cohen - who owns many taxi permits, the value of which are falling due to the rise of ride-hailing apps such as Uber - in his tweet

-NBC News reported that Michael Cohen has said he is willing to testify this to the special counsel investigation into Russian election meddling.
+On Friday, NBC News reported that Michael Cohen has said he is willing to testify his claims to the special counsel investigation into Russian election meddling.

 The meeting at Trump Tower in New York City in June 2016 involved Donald Trump Jr, the President's son-in-law Jared Kushner, then-campaign chairman Paul Manafort and influential Russian lawyer Natalia Veselnitskaya.